BenQ (ZOWIE) XL2540

 - The overdrive (in BenQ-terminology: AMA) is way too aggressive – as is standard for BenQ gaming monitors, unfortunately –, and BenQ still refuses to provide the user with a better overdrive control.

 - Officially, motion blur reduction is not made available, although it seems to be fully implemented and functional.
 One might argue that strobing the backlight at 240 Hz would create more artifacts than it would do any good, especially given that motion blur is small anyway at such high refresh rates.
-But even if this was true, users might want to use this monitor also at lower refresh rates, for example when playing games with too complex graphics to be rendered fast enough.
+But even if this was true, users might want to use this monitor also at lower refresh rates, for example when playing games with too complex scenes to be rendered fast enough.

 - Having a refresh rate as high as 240 Hz might seem as a commercial gimmick but it is not, for quite a number of reasons: